• Skip to primary navigation

 Our preferred tofu is Hodo Firm Tofu, known for its consistent texture and pre-pressed convenience.
 It's made from high-protein organic soybeans and requires minimal pressing.
 If accessible, Hodo is recommended; otherwise, our pressing tips apply.

 Yes, silken tofu is considered keto-friendly in moderation.
-It typically contains around 1-2 grams of net carbs per 100-gram serving, making it suitable for those following a ketogenic diet.
+While it contains around 1-2 grams of net carbs per 100-gram serving, its higher water content makes it better suited for dishes like smoothies or soups rather than for grilling or frying in savory keto recipes.

 « Keto Cranberry Sauce Recipe